 When to visit: April 13 – April 30

 This is a family-owned flower farm that specializes in the growth of tulips during the spring season.
 In the fall, they grow sunflowers.
 Holland Ridge Farms has been growing tulips for over 50 years on over 150 acres piece of land.
-Every year, more than 1 million tulips are planted on this farm and the public is allowed access for a limited period in April.
-They have a great u-pick model during the Tulip festival.
+Every year, more than 1 million tulips are planted on this farm, and the public is allowed access for a limited period in April.
+They have a great u-pick model during the tulip festival.
 Visit the farm to enjoy the multi-colored flowers that make this a popular destination during the spring season.
-At the Holland Ridge Farms during this season, you can enjoy pony rides, delicacies at the bakery shop, visiting friendly farm animals and a petting zoo, among other activities.
+At the Holland Ridge Farms during this season, you can enjoy pony rides, delicacies at the bakery shop, visit friendly farm animals and a petting zoo, among other activities.

 Albany Tulip Festival, Albany

 When to visit: May 8- May 9

 In the spring, the Albany Tulip Festival is the main event that attracts hundreds of thousands of people.
-The city has a rich Dutch heritage which makes it easy to understand why this festival is valued in Albany.
+The city has a rich Dutch heritage, which makes it easy to understand why this festival is valued in Albany.
 There are dozens of attractions and events during this period.
-Enjoy delicious meals, arts, great cultural interactions, music, dances, and other forms of entertainment during your visit.
+Enjoy delicious meals, art, great cultural interactions, music, dances, and other forms of entertainment during your visit.
 Over 100,000 tulips are blossoming in Albany this season.
 The festival only lasts for two days.

 Orange City Tulip Festival, Iowa

 When to visit: May 13- May 15

 Orange City, Iowa has been hosting their Orange City Tulip Festival for a long time.
 What started slowly as a simple celebration of the city’s Dutch heritage and culture has grown into an annually recognized and celebrated event.
 Besides taking refreshing walks in the tulip gardens, expect to engage in dancing and holding street parades.
 In the evening, visit the music theater for a thrilling performance.
 The city also has numerous dining options to choose from, and I would recommend you try out their local cuisine.
 The simplicity and rustic beauty of Orange City during this period is an attraction you cannot wait to indulge in.

 Pella Tulip Time, Iowa